kunjmehta/cross-modal-retrieval-food-ai/README.md

-# Food AI: Cross-modal Representation Learning and Retrieval
+# Food AI: Cross-modal Representation Learning and Food Recipe Retrieval
 Code for the CS 536: Machine Learning project at Rutgers University.
-Inspired by the CVPR paper [Learning Cross-Modal Embeddings with Adversarial Networks for Cooking Recipes and Food Images](https://arxiv.org/abs/1905.01273)
+Inspired by the CVPR paper [Learning Cross-Modal Embeddings for Cooking Recipes and Food Images](https://ieeexplore.ieee.org/document/8099810)

 -----------------------------------------
 ### Work Done

-* Beat the baseline retrieval performance in the original im2recipe paper for the Recipe1M cross-modal food recipe retrieval task by 80% by improving on the feature extraction pipeline
+* Performed retrieval of food recipes given food images and vice versa using crossmodal techniques.
-* Improved retrieval performance by learning shared multi-modal representations using CCA and non-linear neural networks trained using Triplet Loss
+* Improved the representation learning pipeline for both recipe text and recipe images and beat the baseline top-10 recall for image-to-recipe retrieval in the original paper by 20 percentage points
-* Enhanced the explainability of the system by incorporating Vision Transformers and cross-modal attention when learning shared representations
+* Measured retrieval metrics employing three techniques: CCA and neural networks trained for retrieval on learnt representations using 1) MSE Loss, and 2) Triplet Loss.
+Attained median retrieval rank of 1 and top-10 recall of 82.49% for 1,000 random food images using Triplet Loss trained neural networks.

 ***